GlobalFishingWatch/pipe-voyages-exercise/README.md

 vicinity.
 Once we've calculated port visits, a very important data product we produce is to compute voyages.
 A voyage is defined as an entity that comprises everything that happens between 2 consecutive port visits for a single vessel.
+For more information on how anchorages and port visits are calculated visit [this page](https://globalfishingwatch.org/datasets-and-code-anchorages/).

 In this repository you will find a query that computes these events in the form of a [jinja](https://jinja.palletsprojects.com/en/3.1.x/) template.
 This query